Chahir Belghazouani

 Chakhir Belghazouani (born 6 October 1986 in Porto-Vecchio) is a former professional footballer who played as a midfielder.
-Born in France, he represented the Morocco U17 national team and the France U20 and France U21 national teams at youth international level before making eight appearances for the Morocco senior national team.
+Born in France, he played for the Morocco U17 national team and the France U20 and France U21 national teams at youth international level before making eight appearances for the Morocco senior national team.

 Club career

 Belghazouani began his career with Grenoble Foot 38 and in 2005 was promoted to the first team.
 After two years in Ligue 2 with Grenoble, he joined top Ukrainian club Dynamo Kyiv for €800,000, where he played in three games, scoring a goal on his debut.
 He left on loan for RC Strasbourg on 20 June 2008 returning to Ukraine on 1 November.
 On 16 February 2009, Belghazouani moved to Neuchâtel Xamax on loan from Dynamo Kyiv until 30 June 2009 and then on 16 July 2009 he was loaned to Tours FC.

 On 15 July 2012, Belghazouani moved from Belgian S.V.
 Zulte Waregem to Ligue 1 team AC Ajaccio on a three-year contract.
 He was loaned to R. White Star Bruxelles in January 2014.

 On 10 June 2014, Ligue 2 side Brest announced the signature of Belghazouani with a two-year contract.
 On 11 September 2015, Belghazouani signed for Greek Super League club Levadiakos for an undisclosed fee.

 Belghazouani joined Blue Boys Muhlenbach in the Luxembourg Division of Honour on 23 January 2019 on a contract until June 2020.